 Why Shoulder Fit Is the Most Important Part of a Jacket

-Many people focus on the waist, sleeve length or button stance when evaluating a jacket.
-However, experienced tailors often begin somewhere else: the shoulders.
+Jacket shoulder fit is one of the most important details when evaluating a suit.
+Many people focus on the waist, sleeve length or button stance, but experienced tailors often begin with the shoulders.

 Shoulder fit is one of the most important aspects of a jacket because it influences balance, comfort and the overall appearance of the garment.